-Fish quotas are the amounts of fish of different species that may be legally landed by EU Member States.
-The purpose of our quota management arrangements is to enable the fishing industry to make full use of the fishing opportunities which we receive every year from the EU, while ensuring that quotas are not exceeded.
+Fish quotas are the amounts of fish of different species that may be legally landed by the UK as a Coastal State.
+The purpose of our quota management arrangements is to enable the fishing industry to make full use of the fishing opportunities which we receive following annual negotiations with other Coastal States, while ensuring that quotas are not exceeded.

 The UK Government is the allocating authority for UK fish quotas.
 The UK Government apportions UK fish quotas amongst the four UK Fisheries Administrations (i.e. Scotland, England, Wales and Northern Ireland) pro-rata to the Fixed Quota Allocation (FQA) units associated with the licences administered by each Administration.